thepcn3rd/ParrotOS-in-Docker/README.md

 openvpn lab_username.ovpn
 ```

-The interactive window with then show the VPN is connected and this window should be left open and alone...
+The interactive window will then show the VPN is connected and this window should be left open and alone...
+(I do it this way to see the status of the vpn, other methods can be used)

 ### SSH Interaction with the Container
 Now to interact with the container and launch firefox, burp or other GUI applications you can use SSH with X-window forwarding.
 I wrote the following script called sshParrot.sh to launch these applications.
 You can also run the commands individually.